substrate-developer-hub/newsletter/index.md

 Welcome to an archive of the official Substrate Developer Newsletter.

 The Substrate Developer newsletter provides monthly updates on new releases, including features in FRAME; changes in Polkadot and Cumulus; community updates from ecosystem teams; new learning material; and events relevant to builders in the ecosystem.
+As of March 2023, the newsletter will be published at the end of each month, covering updates from that month.

 This page renders past newsletters published to [this Github repository](https://github.com/substrate-developer-hub/newsletter).

 Not yet subscribed?
 Subscribe [here](https://substrate.io/ecosystem/connect/newsletter/).

 ## Past editions